2010 Ahmadiyya mosques massacre: Follow-up

 An Ahmadi man was stabbed to death, while his son was there, watching, when a trespasser attacked them.
 It was said that the assailant threatened not to leave any Ahmadi alive after hearing a mullah's sermon on television.

 Gunmen also attacked a hospital, on the same day, in which some of the injured from the mosque attack were being treated.
 It is unclear whether the gunmen were trying to free one of their own who was also being treated in the hospital or trying to kill him.
 The gunmen indiscriminately started to fire in the hospital, killing twelve people.

 Attack

 The perpetrators lobbed grenades and started firing as they attacked mosques of the minority Ahmadi Muslim community in two different residential neighborhoods.
 The near simultaneous attacks were at Darul Zikr, Garhi Shahu and Bait-al Noor.
-Lack of security meant they easily infiltrated both the Mosques in Lahore Model Town and in Garhi Shahu, 15 km apart.
+Lack of security meant they easily infiltrated both the Mosques in Lahore Model Town and in Garhi Shahu, 15km apart.

 The attackers at Garhi Shahu, including two would-be suicide bombers, entered the mosque without any resistance, before storming into the prayer halls firing guns, throwing grenades.
 The assault at Model Town involved two attackers opening fire on worshippers before exploding hand grenades.
 The attackers did not take any hostages and killed indiscriminately.